forkkit/glamplify/README.md

 ### Monitor

 Make sure you have the environment variable NEW_RELIC_LICENSE_KEY set to the correct 40 character license key.
-Alternatively, you can read it from another environment variable and pass it into the event.Config struct.
+Alternatively, you can read it from another environment variable and pass it into the monitor.Config struct.

 #### Adding Attributes to a Web Request Transaction
 ```Go